Makes about 9 cups.

 This granola is something of a flavor family reunion: cherries, almonds, and mahlab are botanically related, part of the Rosaceae (rose) family.
 Each is aromatically distinct but all share floral and fruity notes.

-Mahlab is the seed kernel of a wild, sour-cherry called the St. Lucy — it is used as a spice throughout the Middle East, often in baking.
+Mahlab is the seed kernel of a wild, sour-cherry called the St. Lucie — it is used as a spice throughout the Middle East, often in baking.
 Always buy this spice whole, store it in the fridge, and grind it just before using to preserve its singular flavor.

 4 cups old-fashioned rolled oats (not quick-cooking)